Incremental Network Design with Minimum Spanning Trees: Incremental matroid design

 \section{Incremental matroid design}

 Let $M=(E,\mathcal I)$ be a matroid of rank $r$, where $E$ is the ground set, and $\mathcal I\subseteq 2^E$ is the collection of independent sets.
-We follow the notation of Schrijver~\cite{schrijver2003combinatorial}: the rank of a matroid $M$ is denoted by rk($M$), minimal dependent sets are called \emph{circuits}, for $A\subset E$ and $e\in E$ we write $A + e = A \cup \{e\}$ and $A - e = A \setminus \{e\}$, and we denote the closure of a set $A\subseteq E$ by $\cl(A)$:
+We follow the notation of Schrijver~\cite{Schrijver-2003-Combinatorialoptimizationpolyhedra}: the rank of a matroid $M$ is denoted by rk($M$), minimal dependent sets are called \emph{circuits}, for $A\subset E$ and $e\in E$ we write $A + e = A \cup \{e\}$ and $A - e = A \setminus \{e\}$, and we denote the closure of a set $A\subseteq E$ by $\cl(A)$:

+For a positive integer $n$, let $[n]$ denote the set $\{1,\ldots,n\}$.
 An important tool in our arguments is the following \emph{strong exchange property} which was first proved by Brualdi~\cite{brualdi1969comments}. \begin{description} \item[Strong exchange property.]
 If $X$ and $Y$ are bases of a matroid $M$ and $e\in X$, then there exists an element $e'\in Y$ such that $X-e+e'$ and $Y-e'+e$ are bases of $M$. \end{description} As additional input, we are given a weight function $w:E\to\reals$ and a subset $E_0\subset E$ such that $E_0$ contains a basis of $M$.
-We define a function $f:2^{E\setminus E_0}\to\reals$ by

-The \emph{incremental matroid design problem with minimum weight bases} (IMD-MWB) problem for the time horizon $T=\lvert E\setminus E_0\rvert$ is the following optimization problem:
+The weight function $w$ can be naturally extended to the power set of $E$ by setting $w(X)=\sum_{e\in X}w(e)$ for all $X\subseteq E$.
+We define a function $f:2^{E\setminus E_0}\to\reals$ by The \emph{incremental matroid design problem with minimum weight bases} (IMD-MWB) problem for the time horizon $T=\lvert E\setminus E_0\rvert$ is the following optimization problem:

 For a basis $X$, a pair $(e,e')\in X\times(E\setminus X)$ is called an \emph{exchange pair for $X$} if $X-e+e'$ is another basis.
 It is called an \emph{optimal} exchange pair if $w(e)-w(e')$ is maximum.
 Algorithm~\ref{alg:greedy_1} is a natural greedy strategy for solving IMD-MWB, where the output defines the sets $A_i$ in~(\ref{eq:imst}) via $A_i=\{e'_1,\ldots,e'_i\}$ for $i\leqslant k$ and $A_i=A_{i-1}+e'$ for arbitrary $e'\in E\setminus(E_0\cup A_{i-1})$ for $k+1\leqslant i\leqslant T$.
 This corresponds to using quickest-improvement.